Wigilia – a traditional Polish Christmas Eve Dinner – open to all

 - Entertainment following dinner by a local quartet

 The 2018 menu is as follows:

 - Social Hour: Herring, rye bread, cheese & crackers, soft drinks, red & white wine.

-- Main Course: Beet soup (barszcz) with mushroom dumplings (uszka), cheese, pierogi (cheese and potato, sauerkraut and mushroom), fresh cod, split peas and cabbage (kapusta z grochem)
+- Main Course: Beet soup (barszcz) with mushroom dumplings (uszka), cheese, pierogi (cheese and potato, sauerkraut), fresh cod, split peas and cabbage (kapusta z grochem)

 Watch for information each Christmas season on programs to be presented by the Polish Heritage Society of Rochester, the Krakow Sister Cities Program and the Rochester Museum and Science Center, especially the annual Wigilia celebration.

 “Wigilia” comes from the Latin word “vigilare,” meaning “to await.”
 The actual Wigilia celebration begins on December 24th when the first star in the east (Gwiazdka) is seen.